wtlin1228/storybook-interaction-testing/README.md

 Migration from Enzyme to Testing Library since `v5.0.0`.

-Use `playwright` as it's e2e test framework.
+Use `playwright` as its e2e test framework.

 ### Ant Design